rpezzi/semantiva/docs/dev/pa-03/payload_algebra_design_ssot.md

 # Payload Algebra Design SSOT (PA-03A → PA-03D)

 **Status:** SSOT (repo-visible).
-This file freezes PA‑03 interfaces + invariants for payload algebra execution and SER correction.
+PA‑03D COMPLETE — provenance + §4 trace validation are implemented in runtime, schema, and tests.
 **Scope:** Payload algebra execution backend + SER correction (PA‑03D)

 **Drift rule:** Any change that affects meaning/identity/provenance must be treated as a deliberate decision with explicit acceptance tests.
 Do not “fill gaps” ad-hoc during implementation.